iuni-cadre/cadre-website-content/pages/03.work-with-us/cadre-fellowship/sidebar.md

 * Loran Carleton Parker, associate director & senior evaluation and research associate, Evaluation Learning Research Center, Purdue University
 * Ann Bessenbacher, research associate and data scientist, STEMEd HUB, Purdue University

+Researchers will characterize citation of data from the literature in the field of STEM education research.
+A sample of relevant publication venues in the field will be identified from WoS and MAG.
+Digital Object Identifiers (DOIs) of datasets registered with DataCite will be used to query and associate datasets with publications.
+The team will assess rates of citation for datasets that are cited using DataCite DOIs for each publication venue and analyze a sample of data citations and publications to determine suitability for providing an initial context to help a researcher who is unfamiliar with the data determine whether to use the dataset.

 **2. Understanding citation impact of scientific publications through ego-centered citation networks** from Indiana University Bloomington, Nanjing University
 * Yi Bu, Ph.D. candidate in informatics, Indiana University Bloomington
 * Chao Min, research assistant professor in information management, Nanjing University in China
 * Ying Ding, professor of informatics, Indiana University

+The research team seeks to find the “deeper” and “broader” impact of network-based citation measurements in the scientific community.
+This project will determine the citation impact of scientific publications using an ego-centered citation network, which contains the citing relationships between a publication and its citing publications, as well as the relationships within its citing publications.
+Researchers will use the entirety of the WoS and MAG data to establish empirical evidence in this project.

 **3. MCAP: Mapping Collaborations and Partnerships in SDG Research** from Michigan State University
 * Jane Payumo, academic specialist and research and data evaluation manager, MSU AgBioResearch, Michigan State University